hugopl/reviewit/README.md

 ## Installing

-First install the gem dependencies.
+You need ruby at least 2.2.2, then install the gem dependencies.

 ```
 $ bundle install --without development,test